doanmade/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+ - .document - the dom is what allows us to use javascript to control and work

 2. What is an event?

+- an event is when something happenes a mouse click, hover, key press, closing the window (really any action )

 3. What is an event listener?

+- its code that listens for when an event happens so we can then apply a reaction.

 4. Why would we convert a NodeList into an Array?

+- cause you didn't want to use querrySelectorAll haha  so we have more control over our data and ease of access

 5. What is a component?

+Components are sections of code that we can reuse over and over for build and style your page

 ### Git Set up